brbrar/keras-h5-to-onnx/README.md

 ```
 conda activate h5-to-onnx
 ```
-3. Install additional requirements if necessary and place the .h5 model file in the directory.
+3. Place the .h5 model file in the directory.
 4. Use Jupyter Notebook in the conda env (keras2onnx) to load the model and save it as SavedModel.
 Change the model filepath/name in the notebook if neccesary.
-5. Convert from SavedModel to ONNX using line:
+5. A model.onnx file should be created.
+If not, convert from SavedModel to ONNX using line:
 ```
 python3 -m tf2onnx.convert --saved-model tensorflow-model-directory --output model.onnx --opset 13
 ```
-6. A model.onnx file should be created.
+Install additional requirements if necessary.

 ## Issues
 May not support all custom layers.